Submitted as part of the annual teaching portfolio

 Years ago, I made the paradigm shift from “covering the material” and what Freire calls the “banking model of education” to partnering with, facilitating, and coaching students.
 In the past, I have used in my classes techniques such as individual education plans, student-designed courses (i.e., rubrics, assignments, and selections of readings or topics), and experiential learning.
 I have always sought strategies that allow me to craft community, promote mutual regard, and empower students.
 This is the very “stuff” of a teaching philosophy statement, an accounting of what we do, yet it does so little to enumerate my altered understanding of teaching.

 In my time at at a community college, I have overcome my disdain for what I perceived as crutches: bonus points, hand holding, overly generous interpretations of “excused absences,” and the like.
 I have adjusted in ways that would have been foreign to me at a university.
 I do give bonus points, hold hands, and rarely enforce a strict attendance policy at the semester’s end.
 I also waffle between demands for rigor and a deep desire to create spaces of possibility for those who are willing.
-The student who says, “Hey, I thought I was supposed to get something as good I would at LSU,” makes me realize I have yet to find a viable middle ground.
+The student who says, “Hey, I thought I was supposed to get something as good I would at STATE U,” makes me realize I have yet to find a viable middle ground.

-Like most of my colleagues, I assist my students in ways outside the norm of university life; these are the necessary acts in which we all engage because of the context in which we teach.
+Like most of my community college colleagues, I assist my students in ways outside the norm of university life; these are the necessary acts in which we all engage because of the context in which we teach.
 I have helped on a personal level by connecting students to community resources or calling them in the hospital for support.
 Over twenty years ago I failed graduate school, entered a treatment program, and began a long path to recovery.
 I often reveal this in class so that those who struggle can can see possible futures for themselves.